-PROVIDING INSPIRING RUGBY EXPERIENCES SINCE 2017
+PROVIDING THE DEFINITIVE RUGBY TOUR EXPERIENCE SINCE 2017

 The 2021 Tropical 7s was a triumph in the face of uncertainty!
 Despite rugby’s tentative return to play, the tournament became the first youth rugby tournament in the USA to return to rugby in the wake of the global pandemic.
 While travel restrictions prohibited international teams from attending, the tournament secured its largest number of US teams to date with close to 60 teams playing across 6 divisions, and the event was well-appreciated by the US rugby community after such a long break.
 Later that same year, Keyara Wardley who featured in the U18 Canada girl's team at the inaugural Tropical 7s in 2017, would take to the field at the Tokyo Olympics, marking the journey of the first player from Tropical 7s to compete at an Olympic Games!

 2022 marked an exciting new chapter for the Tropical 7s as the tournament moved from its original venue in Orlando to the 15-field state-of-the-art facility at Tournament Sportsplex of Tampa Bay.
 The first year in Tampa proved to be a true mega-event with almost 140 teams and record-setting participation levels, including the addition of an exciting U12 mixed coed division, allowing the event to offer an experience to the youngest segment of the rugby community.

 Returning to Tampa, the 2023 Tropical 7s was yet another record breaking year which saw 172 registered teams play across 14 divisions making the the Tropical 7s the largest youth rugby event in North America.
 The tournamant also saw as many girls teams as there were boys sides and attracted teams from New Zealand for the very first time.